rdatools/rdaroot/README.md

 1. The first uses spanning trees to generate the initial map (see `root_map_heuristic_1.py`).
 2. The second uses a custom front-end to generate the random map (see `root_map_heuristic_2.py`).

-We implemented the second initially, before realizing that we could simply use spanning trees to generate the initial map.
+We implemented the second initially, before realizing that we could simply use the conceptually simpler spanning tree approach to generate the initial map.
 They yield similar results.

 ## Installation